Evolving through Challenges into Oneness Consciousness

 - Parallels between Shamanism, Ancient Knowledge, and Integral Yoga: A Way Forward, Raina Imig

-- Open Heartful Awareness, Don Salmon and Jan Maslow
+- Changing the World from the Inside Out, Don Salmon and Jan Maslow

 - Expressions of Oneness as Mantric Doors to Experiencing Oneness, Bill Leon and Ron Jorgensen